EtheaDev/VCLThemeSelector/README.md

 **VCLThemeSelector** and **VCLThemeSelectorLauncher** are compatible from Delphi XE5 to 10.3, with some differences to High-DPI support.
 **ModernAppDemo** is compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).

+## Release Notes ##
+19 Jun 2020
+- Fixed VCLThemeSelector for app in "Windows" Style for D10.4
+- Recompiled Demo with IconFontsImageList 2.0 (with GDI+ support)

+11 Jun 2020
+- Added SVGIconImageList
+- Demo: swith icons from Fonts to SVG

+09 Jun 2020
+- Updated Demo for Delphi 10.4
+- Added custom form "per-control styled" for D10.4

+17 May 2020
+- Changed "Material Design Desktop" Font used in Demo

+27 Apr 2020
+- Added VCLThemeSelectorLauncher

+25 Apr 2020
+- First release of Selector and Demo App